What date will I receive my annual bill?

 We have introduced a new online customer account called MyScotBorders.
 You will be able to check your Council Tax account balance and make payments.

 I can’t find my account number or my online reference number.

 Your account number and online reference number can be found at the top of your Council Tax bill on the right hand side.
 For more information on registering to see your Council Tax online, including help with problems logging in, see our View your Council Tax online webpage.

 Council Tax reduction and Housing Benefit

 I receive Council Tax Reduction, will the notification be included with my bill?

 If you receive Council Tax Reduction you will receive your notification letter separately.

 I receive Housing Benefit, where is my notification/how much entitlement do I have?

-Housing Benefit notifications will be issued seperately from 29 March 2021.
-This will show the amount of help you will get towards paying your rent.
+Housing Benefit notifications will be issued separately.
+These will show the amount you will get towards paying your rent.
 It will give the calculation used to work out your entitlement and details your income and allowance.
-If you need help understanding this please contact us with details of your enquiry.
+If you need help understanding this, contact us with details of your enquiry.